 As wipes continue to contribute to blockages in city sewers, crews are being sent to unclog the pipes and pumps, eventually costing more money to fix the problem.
 Money is being paid on traps to capture the wipes, so that further clogs can be prevented.

 However, as money gets spent, people are still flushing these wipes down the toilet.
 Wipes do cater to the consumer by being efficient and convenient, but flushing them down the toilet may be a mistake.

 Albuquerque Plumbing and Sewer Cleaning

-When it comes to your sewer lines, TLC Plumbing has been helping Albuquerque locals since 1987.
+When it comes to your sewer lines, TLC Plumbing has been helping Albuquerque homeowners since 1987.
 If you have a clogged sewer lines due to “flushable” wipes, we can unclog them with a variety of techniques.